openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static const GET_BUNDLE_INFO_WITH_APPLICATION: Int32 = 0x00000001
 ```

-**Description:** On top of the most basic application bundle information, includes application information, but excludes metadata within the application information.
+**Description:** On top of the basic application bundle information, includes application information, excluding metadata in the application information.

 **Type:** Int32